Analyzing Invesco QQQ Trust, Series 1's Unusual Options Activity | Benzinga

 Analyzing Invesco QQQ Trust, Series 1's Unusual Options Activity

-Invesco QQQ Trust, Series 1 (NASDAQ:QQQ) shares experienced unusual options activity on Friday.
-The stock price moved down to $363.82 following the option alert.
+Shares of Invesco QQQ Trust, Series 1 (NASDAQ:QQQ) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $366.38.

 - Option Type: SWEEP